Mortimer's Hole

 Some mentioned by the chronicler Geoffrey le Baker are2:

-* The earl of Lancaster and the active assistance of two members
+* Henry the earl of Lancaster with the active assistance of two members

 * William Montague

-[Montacute] who gained some of Mortimer's lands a peerage in 1331 and the earldom of Salisbury in 1337
+[Montacute] who gained some of Mortimer's lands was granted a peerage in 1331 and the earldom of Salisbury in 1337

 * Richard of Bury, Edward III's tutor who was the keeper of the